Innovation for Lung Health – Ch 11 – Breathe to Heal: How Nutrition and Lifestyle Can Save Your Lungs

 When you align your body, you expand your breath.
 When you expand your breath, you expand your life.

-Your lungs are capable of holding nearly six liters of air — yet most people use only half.
 By restoring natural posture and daily movement, you reclaim this unused capacity — and with it, vitality, focus, and freedom.

 Breathing space isn’t something you find — it’s something you create.